Equitable Bank: History

 Equitable Bank was founded under the name The Equitable Trust Company in 1970 in Hamilton, Ontario, Canada.
 The Trust company was headquartered at 1 James Street South.
 By 1990, The Equitable Trust Company became an operating company with $50 million in assets and four employees in its Toronto office.

 In 2004, Equitable Group Inc. was created as the holding company of The Equitable Trust Company and was listed on the Toronto Stock Exchange.

 Andrew Moor was appointed president and chief executive officer in March 2007.

 On July 1, 2013, The Equitable Trust Company was renamed Equitable Bank and became a Schedule I Bank offering savings products such as Guaranteed Investment Certificates, Tax-Free Savings Accounts, and High Interest Savings Accounts.

 On June 6, 2022, Equitable Group, the holding company for Equitable Bank, changed its legal name to EQB, aligning itself with its subsidiaries.

 In July 2022, Equitable Bank announced it would migrate its banking systems onto Microsoft Azure cloud infrastructure, following its digital banking platform EQ Bank.
 The company aims to completely transition to the cloud by 2026.

 On June 24, 2025 it was reported that CEO, Andrew Moor, died at the age of 65.
 He was the longest-serving bank CEO in Canada.

 Expansion

 Equitable Bank launched a direct banking operation branded as EQ Bank on January 14, 2016.
 As a completely online banking service, EQ Bank has no branch locations.
 At launch the bank attracted customers with the Savings Plus Account, a high-interest savings account with interest rate of 3.0%.

 Acquisitions

 On January 1, 2019, Equitable Bank completed its acquisition of Bennington Financial Services Corp, a growing privately owned company serving the brokered equipment leasing market in Canada.

 In November 2022, EQB closed its acquisition of Concentra Bank (majority then owned by SaskCentral) in a deal worth $495 million, which, according to Equitable Bank, made it Canada's seventh largest bank.
 Concentra operated under the Wyth Financial brand, which will be replaced by the EQ Bank brand.

+On December 3, 2025, EQB announced it had agreed to acquire President's Choice Financial from Loblaw Companies with the deal expected to close in 2026.